axelor/axelor-mobile/docs/doc/en/application/30_screens.md

 - the component corresponding to the screen content (_component_).
 - an _actionID_ key to link the screen to a configuration of actions to be displayed in the header.
 - an _isUsableOnShortcut_ tag to indicate whether the screen can be used as a shortcut on the home screen.
+- an _orientation_ key to choose the orientation in which the screen is displayed.

 Then simply export all the screens in this form: